joyboy-koder/Learn-C-With-Me/README.md

 ```
 This library provides beginner-friendly functions for input and other utilities.
 These programs are intended to run on cs50.dev, CS50’s cloud IDE.

+## 🧠 This project was built with guidance and examples while I was learning C. I modified and tested everything myself to understand how it works.